Exploring Alberobello Trulli & Their Spellbinding Symbols

 These tiny hobbit-like homes were captivating.
 Alberobello transports you into a real-life fantasy world full of mystery and magic.

-We have seen so many wonderful places in our ‘year in the van‘ travels throughout Europe, but the Alberobello Trulli will stand out as something very special, unique and amazing.
+We saw so many wonderful places in our ‘year in the van‘ travels throughout Europe, but the Alberobello Trulli will stand out as something very special, unique and amazing.

 Pin and Save for later